TaxFairness/ScrapingVGSI/README.md

 Then...

 * Create a new folder named _ScrapedData-ddMMMyyy_
-* Copy all five output files to that folder
+* Copy all the output files to that folder
 * Move that folder to the _TaxFairness/RawData/ScrapedData_ folder
 * Review the other _ScrapedData_ folders, and rename the new one to _ScrapedData##-ddMMMyyyy_ where **##** is the "next version"